mirekjames/twint-zero-research/README.md

-Fork of twint-zero, edited for academic scraping purposes
+Clone of [twint-zero](https://github.com/twintproject/twint-zero), edited for academic research purposes by Mirek Stolee.

 # Twint Zero
 Like Twint, but zero fat.